fejes713/accessibility-guide/data/focus.md

 ### Don't remove `:focus` on elements

-If an element is interactive never remove highlight by setting `outline: none;` on a focused state of that element.
-If the default browser outline doesn't align with the design be sure to replace it with custom accessible one instead of hiding it completely.
-Removing element highlight on focus makes filling out forms difficult for some users.
+If an element is interactive never remove the highlight by setting `outline: none;` on a focused state of that element.
+If the default browser outline doesn't align with the design be sure to replace it with a custom accessible one instead of hiding it completely.
+Removing an element's highlight on focus makes filling out forms difficult for some users.

 ### Resources
 <!-- Whenever possible, include the links to more advanced guide-->